haroldferns/ocqs/index.md

 ---------------------------
 1. Access the ownCloud admin interface at https://\<server ip or FQDN\>/ from your web browser.
 You may receive a invalid trust certificate warning.
 Ignore this warning and proceed

-2. Activation process: Supply the licence key you received at the email address that you provided during setup
+2. During activation, you will be asked to provide a licence key.
+Supply the licence key you received at the email address that you provided during setup

 3. Test that everything is working by navigating to https://\<server ip\>/owncloud and logging in with the Administrator credentials